ICI3D/ici3d-pkg/inst/hetTut/low.md

 ## OUTPUT

 The panel on the left is a histogram of the contact rate distribution.
 The middle shows the epidemic time series.
 The right panel shows the distribution of outbreak final size (*i.e.* total number of people infected before outbreak is over) from the runs.

+## More Samples

+Try doing the above for 50 runs.
+Summarize the distribution of outbreak time series and final sizes.